ilopezdeaudikana/s_e_c_r_e_t_s_a_n_t_a/README.md

 The stack I used is `React`, `Typescript`, `React hooks`, `Redux`, `Sagas`, `Jest`, `JSDoc` and `Scss modules`.

-I chose redux for state management.
-The state has this format.
+I have chosen redux for state management.
+Maybe I could have used the context API for this case, but I tend to use redux by default because scales better.

+The state has this format:

 ```js
 export interface PlayersState {